 Rule 5.
 Exhibitors (individual or group) should avoid using copyrighted materials whenever possible by originating his/her own work.
 Exhibitors should use with caution a copyrighted and/or trademarked product or service (a brand name, label or product).
-Copyrighted and/or trademarked materials utilized in banners, displays, demonstrations, posters or other activities for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium.
+Copyrighted and/or trademarked materials utilized in, displays, demonstrations, posters or other activities will be disqualified and will not be displayed or receive ribbons.

 Rule 6.
 The K-State Research and Extension 4-H Youth Program and the Sheridan County Fair Board Association are committed to making their services, activities, and programs accessible to all participants.
-If you have special requirements because of physical, mental, learning, vision, hearing, or other impairment, please contact the Twin Creeks District - Hoxie Office.
+If you have special requirements because of physical, mental, learning, vision, hearing, or other impairment, please contact the Twin Creeks District - Sheridan Office.
 Rule 7.
-The Sheridan County Fair Board Association reserves the right to interpret these rules and regulations and arbitrarily settle all questions arising in connection with the fair that shall be held under the management of this board.
+The Sheridan County Fair Board Association reserves the right to interpret these rules and regulations reserves the right to interpret these rules and regulations and arbitrarily settle all questions arising in connection with the fair that shall be held under the management of this board.